What Is FMCSA and What Does It Regulate?

 What Is the FMCSA?

 The FMCSA operates under the U.S. Department of Transportation and is responsible for reducing crashes, injuries, and fatalities involving commercial motor vehicles.
-It establishes and enforces federal motor carrier safety regulations and conducts audits and inspections to ensure compliance.
+It establishes and enforces federal motor carrier safety regulations and conducts audits, compliance reviews, and oversight activities to promote safe operation.

-In practice, the FMCSA is the agency that oversees safety audits, roadside inspections, driver qualification standards, hours-of-service enforcement, and carrier safety records.
+In practice, the FMCSA is the agency connected to safety audits, roadside inspection standards, driver qualification requirements, hours-of-service enforcement, and carrier safety records.

 What Does the FMCSA Regulate?